-7.3 Technical feasibility analysis
+7.4 Technical feasibility analysis

-During the evaluation, the relevant experts from SIEC will receive a report from NF staff who will perform a comprehensive analysis of the proposed project's technical feasibility.
+During the evaluation, the SIEC Chairs as well as the Reviewers will receive a report from NF staff who will perform a comprehensive analysis of the proposed project's technical feasibility.
 Technical feasibility also includes an evaluation of the fulfilment of the technical requirements in terms of capacity to receive and process the research data generated by the NF, as described in the research data management plan.
 This latter evaluation is performed in consultation with the NF for Data Handling and Analysis.